Sunday 22 June 1941

 Finnish commandos, wearing civilian clothing, fly across the border in Luftwaffe Heinkel He 115s to see if they can cut off the Stalin canal.
 However, it is too heavily guarded, and they set off on foot back toward Finland.
 On the way, it cuts (temporarily) the Murmansk railway.
 While the railway is a top objective throughout the war, this is the only time the Finns manage to seriously disrupt it for any length of time.
 In a sense, this is the high point of the war for the Finns in their repeated attempts to block this vital artery.

 US Military: US Marines embark on ships bound for Iceland.
 They will take over occupation duties there from the 25,000 British troops.

 U.S. Secretary of the Navy William F. "Frank" Knox personally conducts a memorial ceremony, held onboard submarine USS Triton (SS 201), over the last known location of the lost submarine USS O-9.

 Soviet Government: After he comes to accept that Germany has launched a full-scale invasion, Stalin loses his nerve.
 He appears (according to those present) as if he has lost his nerve.
 Stalin spends more time talking with his internal security chief, Lavrentiy Beria, and Foreign Minister Molotov than he does with his generals.
 This suggests that he is more concerned for the moment about protecting his own position as leader of the Soviet Union (or whatever will be left of it after the invasion) than figuring out how to stop the Germans.
 This begins a lengthy period in which Stalin retreats, makes no public appearances or speeches, but retains control of the government with an iron hand using the state security apparatus.

 Holocaust: Romanian Jews from the Dorohoi district are transported in cattle cars to concentration camps in Tirgu and Craiova.

 British Homefront: Taking advantage of the dramatic news about Operation Barbarossa, the British government releases casualty figures for the war to date.
-It states that the British armed forces have lost 18,627 killed, with civilian casualties totaling 35, 756 killing.
+It states that the British armed forces have lost 18,627 killed, with civilian casualties totaling 35,756 dead.
 The RAF has lost 6,326 dead, 1338 wounded, 1879 missing and 408 taken as prisoners.